astroprofsmith/intromodern.github.io/_sources/c9examples.md

 photons.

 a) Are her data consistent with Compton's model of photon-electron scattering?
+Give evidence.

-b) Calculate the rest energy of the particle off of which the photons scattered (with uncertainty, of course).
+b) Which number reported from the fit estimates the rest energy of the particle off of which the photons scattered?
 Does this value make sense to you?
 Why?